 In this instance I’m running a bitnami wordpress stack on Amazon EC2 so the paths in config files reflect that and may need altered for your particular installation.

-Step 1: Copy the pfx file to the machine to be secured.
+Step 1: You copy the pfx file to the machine to be secured.

 In this case I just used SFTP to put the file in place in my apache config folder. (/opt/bitnami/apache2/conf)